stylify/web/content/blog/write-optimized-css-in-symfony-with-stylify.md

 <div class="container">{% block body %}{% endblock %}</div>
 ```

-and the `hp.html.twig`
+and the `hp.html.twig`:

 ```twig
 <div class="color:$textColor">Hello world!</div>
 ```

-Sometime, some components are used only one place.
+Sometime, some components are used only in one place.
 It doesn't make sense to define them in the `webpack.config.js`.
 We can also define components, variables and etc directly in the file where they are used.
-Stylify CSS has a [content options](https://stylifycss.com/docs/stylify/compiler#contentoptionsprocessors) for that.
+Stylify CSS has [content options](https://stylifycss.com/docs/stylify/compiler#contentoptionsprocessors) for that.

 Let's add a paragraph component in the `hp.html.twig`: